Andy Goode: Early life

 Born 3 April 1980 in Coventry, Goode attended King Henry VIII School in Coventry and Bromsgrove School in Bromsgrove, Worcestershire.
 He started playing rugby union at the age of five at Barkers Butts, before moving to Nuneaton at 12.
-Up until then he had played at scrum half but soon found out he enjoyed the game better at fly-half.
-He also played for Warwickshire and the Midlands.
+He also played for Warwickshire, the Midlands and England Schools.
 He joined Coventry aged 16.

 In 1998 Goode was selected to play for England Schools U18 and represented England at U21 level, playing at the 2000 SANZAR tournament in New Zealand.

 Club career

-Goode joined Leicester Tigers as a youngster, despite his youth he played a substantial part in the Tigers' record four successive Premiership titles and also won two Heineken Cup winners' medals.
-Goode started the 2001 final and was an unused replacement in the 2002 final.
+Goode joined Leicester Tigers after leaving school in 1998.
+Despite his youth he played a substantial part in the Tigers' record four successive Premiership titles and also won two Heineken Cup winners' medals.
+He started the 2001 final and was an unused replacement in the 2002 final.
 He later moved to Saracens and after moved back to his old club Leicester in 2003.

 Goode was nominated for player of the Season 2004-5 and the PRA Players' Player of the Year.
-He also ended the season voted player of the year by the Leicester Tigers members and players and in March 2008, Goode became the all-time leading points scorer in the English Premiership, overtaking Jonny Wilkinson.
+He ended the season voted player of the year by the Leicester Tigers members and players.
+In March 2008, Goode became the all-time leading points scorer in the English Premiership, overtaking Jonny Wilkinson.
 Goode won his fifth Premiership medal in 2007, starting the final as Leicester defeated Gloucester.
-In the game Goode scored a try, three conversions and a penalty.
+In the game he scored a try, three conversions and a penalty.

 Following Leicester's 07/08 season, Goode left Welford Road and signed for French club CA Brive.
-Goode had a very impressive start in the Top 14, scoring 235 points in his first season, making him the second highest point scorer in the 2008–09 Top 14 season.
+He had a very impressive start in the Top 14, scoring 235 points in his first season, making him the second highest point scorer in the 2008–09 Top 14 season.

 He spent the early part of 2010 on loan to South African Super 14 franchise, the Sharks.
 He made his Sharks debut off the bench against the Crusaders, but was sin-binned six minutes from full-time in this game following a head high tackle on Dan Carter.

 In February 2010, Goode signed with then English Premiership side Worcester Warriors.
 He joined the side in the summer, in preparation for the new season starting in September 2010.

 Goode scored a try, two conversions, a penalty and a drop-goal in leading Worcester Warriors to victory in the second leg of the Championship final against Cornish Pirates.
 This guaranteed promotion to the English Premiership for the 2011/2012 season.